 Once you pick-up the P3 you will immediately realize why everyone thinks of it as a mid-range.
-We would not recommend using it as a putter as it just does not have an optimal performance.
+We would not recommend using it as a putter as it just does not have optimal performance.
 It’s 100% an approach disc that is overstable.
-If you are doing any type of long range putting, this is where the disc stars to shine.
+If you are doing any type of long-range putting, this is where the disc starts to shine.
 It’s overstable flight characteristics allows you to putt in the wind better than most.

 Plastics Available For The Discmania P3